lethanhtrung7412/gigarion_internship/github_summarize.md

 found in `main` branch, we create a `hotfix` branch from `main`, and then merge back to `main` and `develop` after complete fixing it

+Pros and cons when using git flow:
+- Pros:
++ Developing feature in seperate branch help us to avoid some anoying bug to our code
++ Help us managing large project better
++ Greate for hotfix branch
+- Cons:
++ This model is not fit for a small project